rapha18th/fruit-classifier/README.md

 Output:
 `'Strawberry Wedge'`

-It looks like our model is good at guessing the type of fruit, it is now ready for production let us save it:
+It looks like our model is good at guessing the type of fruit.
+It is now ready for production, let us save it:
 ```
 learn.export('/kaggle/working/export34.pkl')
 ```